zaoyang/30-days-of-web-development/day-11/day-11.cq.md

 A **Selector** is what points to the HTML element.
 In the previous screenshot, `p` is the selector.
 This selector points to *all* paragraph elements on the page.
 Thus, `p { color: blue; }` is telling us that all paragraph elements should be the color <span style="color:blue">blue</span>.

 ### Property
 A **Property** tells the browser what style you want to add.
-Is it *color*, *font-style*, or *alignment*?
+Is it color, font-style, or alignment?

 There are a lot of CSS properties.
 As you work with CSS, you'll naturally memorize some of them, but there will always be some you have to refer back to documentation about.

-A great place to search for information about CSS properties is the [Mozilla CSS Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) (a.k.a.
-MDN web docs).
+A great place to search for information about CSS properties is the [Mozilla CSS Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) (a.k.a., MDN web docs).

 ### Value
 A **Value** tells the browser by _how much_, _what color_, or the _allowed value_ you want to apply to that property.
 In the examples we've seen so far, this would include things like `right`, `orange`, and `100px`.

-Here's an example of a value and property from when we changed the color of the heading element via an Internal stylesheet.
+Here is an example of a value and property from when we changed the color of the heading element via an Internal stylesheet.

 ![](public/assets/value.png)